BrightMove/wizdocs/README.md

 ## Support

-For issues with the Admin UI or audit processes, check the application logs and ensure all API credentials are properly configured.
+For issues with the Web App or audit processes, check the application logs and ensure all API credentials are properly configured.